cloudfoundry/korifi/INSTALL.md

       controllerName: projectcontour.io/gateway-controller
     EOF
     ```
-  - You DO NOT need to create a gateway class as per the instructions.
+  - You DO NOT need to create a gateway as per the instructions.
 The Korifi helm chart defines a gateway that will be used for all korifi ingress traffic.
 The gateway will be created in the `korifi-gateway` namespace.

 ### Metrics Server